risingtideresearch/rtrf-website/studio/README.md

 ## Local development

 ### Add .env file
 Make a copy of .env.example and add to the top level directory as .env.
-Once you are added to the Sanity project, the project ID can be found in https://www.sanity.io/manage → Rising Tide Boat Works → project id.
+Once you are added to the Sanity project, the project ID can be found in https://www.sanity.io/manage → Rising Tide Research Foundation → project id.
 Anything prefixed with `SANITY_STUDIO` will be deployed to production.

 ```
 SANITY_STUDIO_PROJECT_ID="<paste your project ID here>" # Required - The ID of your Sanity project